Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Two heralding modes

-For the target state $|\psi_6\rangle$ we consider the heralding patterns $(3,3)$ and $(4,2)$, and for target state $|\psi_7\rangle$ we similarly consider patterns $(4,3)$ and $(5,2)$.
-For each heralding pattern, we utilize the above given formulas to determine all sets of parameters $(s_1,s_2,\nu)$ that generate the state $|\psi_6\rangle$ upon successful heralding.
+For target state $|\psi_6\rangle$ we consider the heralding patterns $(3,3)$ and $(4,2)$, and for target state $|\psi_7\rangle$ we consider patterns $(4,3)$ and $(5,2)$.
+For each heralding pattern, we utilized the formulas given above to determine all the sets of parameters $(s_1,s_2,\nu)$ that generate the state $|\psi_6\rangle$ (or $|\psi_7\rangle$) upon successful heralding.
 For each set of parameters $(s_1,s_2,\nu)$ and $(n_1,n_2)$ we then numerically solve the system of two polynomial equations (\ref{Qextremaltwomode}) to identify the potentially optimal parameters $X_1$ and $X_2$.
-Note that only positive real solutions are acceptable and for each candidate solution we must check whether the physicality condition $I-AA^\dagger >0$ is satisfied.
+Note that only positive real solutions are acceptable, and for each candidate solution we must check whether the physicality condition $I-AA^\dagger >0$ is satisfied.
 For all valid solutions $X_1$ and $X_2$ we evaluate $p_S$ and finally we take the maximum of $p_S$ over all the configurations found.
-Parameters of all the configurations are listed in the Appendix B. The systems of polynomial equations were solved in Wolfram Mathematica using the functions \texttt{Solve}, \texttt{NSolve}, and \texttt{GroebnerBasis}.
+The parameters of all the configurations are listed in the Appendix B. The systems of polynomial equations were solved in Wolfram Mathematica using the functions \texttt{GroebnerBasis}, \texttt{Solve}, and \texttt{NSolve}. \tcr{Note that the function \texttt{NSolve} employs the homotopy continuation method to numerically calcuate all isolated roots of a system of polynomial equations.}